Implementation guide

 1.8 Information and records management must be monitored and reviewed to ensure that it is accurately performed and meets business needs

-An organisation must regularly monitor information and records management activities, systems and processes to ensure they are meeting the needs of the organisation and conforming to requirements.
-Any issues identified through a monitoring process must be addressed in a corrective action plan.
+Your organisation must regularly monitor its information and records management activities, systems and processes to ensure they’re meeting your needs and conforming to any legislative requirements.
+You must address any issues identified through this monitoring in a corrective action plan.

-An organisation must monitor activities such as process and system audits of systems that are high-risk, high-value, or both.
-Any system of assurance for information and records management should be integrated into the wider organisational assurance processes.
+You must monitor activities such as process and system audits of systems that are high-risk, high-value, or both.
+You should integrate any system of assurance for information and records management into your wider organisational assurance processes.

 Key guidance

-Information and records management ensures the creation, usability, maintenance, and sustainability of the information and records needed for business operations.
-It also ensures business operations meet government and community expectations.
+Information and records management ensures the creation, usability, maintenance and sustainability of the information and records needed for your organisation’s business operations.
+It also ensures these operations meet government and community expectations.

-By appraising business activities, organisations define their key information requirements.
-Appraisal is used to design and embed information and records management into business processes and systems.
+By appraising your organisation’s business activities, you can define its key information and records requirements.
+Appraisal is an analysis process used to plan, design and embed information and records management into business processes and systems.

 Taking a planned approach to information and records management means: